 - West Coast Coordinator of the International Action Center

-Becker was a leading Bay Area activist in the protest rallies against the first Gulf War, and he helped organize a January 19, 1991 San Francisco demonstration that reportedly drew 200,000 participants.
-Following the war, he helped coordinate the International War Crimes Tribunal, which investigated allegations of war crimes and crimes against humanity committed by the United States before, during, and after the Gulf War.
+As a leading Bay Area activist in the protest rallies against the first Gulf War, Becker helped organize a January 19, 1991 demonstration in San Francisco that reportedly drew 200,000 participants.
+After the war was over, he helped coordinate an “International War Crimes Tribunal” which Ramsey Clark established to investigate “war crimes” and “crimes against humanity” that America had allegedly committed before, during, and after the conflict.